Static Method in Java (with Examples)

 Student.add(); // Student is the name of class and add is a method name.

-There are several important features of a static method in Java that you should keep in mind.
+There are several key features of a static method in Java that you should keep in mind.
 They are as follows:

 1. A static method in a class can directly access other static members of the class.
 We do not need to create an object of class for accessing other static members.
 It can be called directly within the same class and outside the class using the class name.

-2. It cannot access instance (i.e. non-static) members of a class.
+2. A static method cannot access instance (non-static) members of a class directly because it does not belong to any specific object — it belongs to the class itself.
+However, a static method can access instance members indirectly by using an object reference.
 The relationship between instance and static members are summarized in the below figure:

 From the figure, it is clear that:

-• An instance method can call an instance or static method.
-It can also access instance or static data variable.
+• An instance method can call both instance and static methods.
+It can also access instance and static data variables.
+This is because instance methods are tied to an object, and every object has access to both types of members.

-• A static method can call a static method only.
-It can only access a static data variable inside the static method.
+• A static method can call only static methods directly.
+It can also directly access a static data variable inside the static method.

-3. We cannot declare a static method and instance method with the same signature in the same class hierarchy.
+3. We cannot declare a static method and an instance method with the same signature in the same class hierarchy.
+This would cause a compile-time error due to method signature conflict.

-4. When we create a static method in the class, only one copy of the method is created in the memory and shared by all objects of the class.
-Whether you create 100 objects or 1 object.
+4. When we create a static method in the class, only one copy of the static method is created in the memory and shared across all objects of the class.
+No matter you create 100 objects or 1 object, the static method is stored only once in the memory.
+All objects share the same method.

-6. The static method is always bound with compile time.
+6. The static method is always bound with compile time (early binding).

-7. It cannot refer to this or super in any way.
+7. Since static methods do not operate on an instance, they cannot refer to this or super keywords in any way.

 8. Static methods can be overloaded in Java but cannot be overridden because they are bound with class, not instance.